Methodology

 The Prosecutor role rotates randomly across runs.
 The same submission analyzed twice on different days will receive attacks from different Prosecutor models drawing on different training distributions.
 This is a deliberate design choice.
 It means the same idea can be stress tested from multiple genuinely independent adversarial perspectives.
 It means the corpus of analyses Redteam AI accumulates over time reflects the attack patterns of multiple AI systems rather than the systematic tendencies of one.

-The no-consecutive constraint — no model can run two stages in a row — exists for the same reason.
-If the Advocate and Prosecutor were the same model, the attack would be shaped by the same reasoning process that built the defense.
+The architecture enforces a hard rule: the same model cannot build the case and prosecute it.
+If the Advocate and Prosecutor were the same system, the attack would be shaped by the same reasoning process that built the defense.
 The gap between them would reflect self-criticism rather than genuine adversarial pressure.
-The constraint enforces true epistemic diversity at the architectural level.
+Epistemic diversity is not a feature of the output — it is a requirement of the architecture.

 The cover problem and why it matters